ak471909/Lankapack-AI-web-chatbot/README.md

 7. server.js

 This script sets up an Express server for the LankaPack chatbot, integrating Google's Gemini API.
 It handles file uploads (PDFs) for context, initializes a persistent chat session, and provides routes for serving a frontend and API endpoint (/api/chat) to handle user messages.
 The chatbot responds based on the provided document, ensuring personalized, LankaPack-specific replies.
 CORS and body parsing are configured for smooth API communication, and the server auto-initializes the chat session on startup.

+## Prerequisites:
+Copy the company data PDF into the root folder if not already done Get your API key from https://aistudio.google.com/apikey
+- Add your api key under the command : GEMINI_API_KEY=YOUR_API_KEY
+- Run command in terminal - npm install

+Server deployment
+- Deploy server by running node server.js or npm start in the terminal and the following message should be displayed: